The story behind Princeton Audubon Flags and Towels ...

 At the zenith of Dave Johnson’s career and using exceptional artistic resources, he re-created the actual originals from his world-renowned personal collection.
 Using the direct-camera technique that he pioneered, along with over sized Kodak film with its infinite retention of detail, he produced these award-winning one-of-a-kind re-creations.

 Princetons were directly produced from the original Audubon/Havell antique engravings.
-Working from a small photograph, the actual originals (from Sotheby's or other auction houses) were used.
+Instead of working from a small photograph, the actual originals (from Sotheby's or other auction houses) were used.
 They were brought into the printing plant.
 These originals themselves were then carefully mounted before a giant wall-mounted bellows process camera, with film the same size as the print.
 Then the exact image was captured on the same size film, and the large, exact image could then be transferred to mechanical printing plates, without any loss of detail.
 Hence the Princeton Edition was created.

 Under license from Princeton Audubon Limited, we at Princeton Audubon Flags and Towels are proud to continue a tradition of excellence in reproducing the unmatched Audubon wall art of the Princeton Edition using our own unique process.
 Now, our towels can be appreciated in numerous venues of activity – golf courses, resorts, birding tours and trails, in the home and more.
-Simply put, our flags and towels transform the mundane items of a sports towel and garden flag into, truly, works of art.
+Simply put, our flags and towels transform the mundane items of a sports towel and garden flag into true works of art.